 Cinco de Mayo can quickly turn into a ‘Gran Problema’ (big challenge) for those of us looking to stay on track with our diets.

 Nothing beats a hearty Mexican meal with all the ‘fixins, but all of those dense carbs and fats that make everything taste SO good, could leave you feeling a bit bloated and a lot of guilt come tomorrow.

-Follow these tips to stay on track, and you will end up victorious when the final taco has been eaten!
+Follow these tips to have a healthy Cinco de Mayo, and you will end up victorious when the final taco has been eaten!

 Fun Fact: Most people think Cinco de Mayo is the celebration of ‘Mexican Independence Day’, but it is not.
-(Mexican Independence Day is on September 16th)1.
+(Mexican Independence Day is on September 16th).

 1. Moderation is Key.

 This one is obvious, but easier said than done as we all know!

 The difference between 2 tacos, and 4 could be the difference between feeling like J-Lo, or feeling like someone who ATE J-Lo.

 And needless to say, 1 ‘cerveza’ is better than 4 or 5.